Arjunhg/hireflow/VAPI_SETUP_GUIDE.md

-# WorkCast VAPI Hiring Agent Setup Guide
+# HireFlow VAPI Hiring Agent Setup Guide

 ## Overview

-I've created a comprehensive VAPI agent configuration specifically designed for technical interviews in your WorkCast hiring platform.
+I've created a comprehensive VAPI agent configuration specifically designed for technical interviews in your HireFlow hiring platform.
 The agent "Alex" is now optimized for conducting professional, structured interviews that assess both technical skills and cultural fit.

 ## What's Changed

 ### 1. New Agent Persona: Alex
-- **Role**: AI Technical Interviewer for WorkCast
+- **Role**: AI Technical Interviewer for HireFlow
 - **Personality**: Professional, friendly, encouraging, and technically competent
 - **Voice**: Changed from "Cole" to "Alex" for better interviewer identity

 ### 2. Updated First Message
 ```
 "Hello!
-Welcome to your technical interview with WorkCast.
+Welcome to your technical interview with HireFlow.
 I'm Alex, your AI interviewer, and I'm excited to learn more about you today.
 How has your day been going so far?"
 ```

 ### 3. Comprehensive Interview Structure